The challenge: performance and app development workflow over multiple brands

 Step 3: A bit of native for the rest

-In order to have Apple App Store & Google Play Store presence we wrapped the PWA in a Cordova hybrid app.
+In order to have Apple App Store & Google Play Store presence we wrapped the PWA in a React Native hybrid app.
 Our PWA strategy is future proof.
 At this point in time we can even reuse the PWA functionalitites on Android in the hybrid app.
-Despite the fact that iOS does not support PWA, by wrapping the website in a Cordova 'native app', we can still add the same functionalities with Cordova plugins.
+Despite the fact that iOS does not support PWA, by wrapping the website in a 'native app', we can still add the same functionalities with a React Native solution.